 There are several reasons why women may experience heavy bleeding after six weeks of surgery.
 The most common causes include wound infection and vaginal injury.
 Trauma or infection of the vagina can also cause bleeding.
 In sub-total hysterectomy (where the entire uterus is not removed), the bleeding can be due to infection or injury to the cervix.

 If you have a partial or sub-total hysterectomy there is a 10 – 15% chance you will have mini periods.
 With this type of surgery, the cervix and a small part of the uterus remains which may cause monthly bleeding and cramping.

-Some light bleeding after intercourse after hysterectomy is not uncommon and caused by scar (granulation) tissue at the vaginal cuff.
+Scar (granulation) tissue at the vaginal cuff can also be a reason for light bleeding after hysterectomy and is not uncommon.
+This bleeding happens mostly after intercourse.
 A study shows that vaginal vault granulation may occur in about one-third of women who have a hysterectomy.
 Small lesions equal or less than 5mm will often heal spontaneously.
 Larger lesions they may need to seal them off by burning them (cauterize).
 Another way is to treat them with silver nitrate.

 Hysterectomy bleeding years after surgery

 If you haven’t had a period for several years following your hysterectomy, sudden vaginal bleeding is obviously a shock.
 Logically, your first thought is that there is a connection between this bleeding and your hysterectomy.
 This is not necessary the case.
 Bleeding years after hysterectomy may be direct, indirectly or not at all related to the surgery.